-- 1. Type the User Name for your DDNS account. - 2.
-Type the Password for your DDNS account. - 3.
-Click the Login button to login the DDNS service. - Connection Status the status of the DDNS service connection is displayed here. - > Domain Name - the domain names are displayed here.
+- 1. Enter the User Name for your DDNS account. - 2.
+Enter the Password for your DDNS account. - 3.
+Enter the domain names your dynamic DNS service provider gave. - 4.
+Click the Login button to login the DDNS service.

+Connection Status - The status of the DDNS service connection is displayed here.